NIH Nutrition Research Task Force

 The NRTF is guiding the development of the first NIH-wide 10-year strategic plan for nutrition research.
-The strategic plan emphasizes cross-cutting, innovative opportunities to advance nutrition research across a wide range of areas, from basic science to experimental design to training.
+The strategic plan will emphasizes cross-cutting, innovative opportunities to advance nutrition research across a wide range of areas, from basic science to experimental design to training.

 The opportunities in the strategic plan will complement and enhance ongoing research efforts across NIH to improve health and to prevent or combat diseases and conditions affected by nutrition.
 The graph below shows NIH nutrition research funding for FY 2018.

 Funding Opportunities & Notices

 The following Requests for Applications (RFAs) and Requests for Information (RFI) have been released to address possible focus areas of the strategic plan.
 Additional funding opportunities may be announced after the final strategic plan is released.